History of the West Coast Eagles: Final misses: 2008–2010

-These years saw the Eagles miss the finals three years in a row for the first time.
+These years saw the Eagles miss the finals for its first set of three consecutive seasons.
 At the end of the 2009 season, the Eagles won 4 out of their last 5 matches, including beating premiership contenders Western Bulldogs and ending their 20 loss streak for away matches and their 18 loss streak away from Paterson Stadium.
 Their 2010 season looked set to get better after a promising end to the 2009 season.
-However, the Eagles went downhill again and culminated in them 'winning' the 2010 wooden spoon, the first in the club's history, after winning only four games for the season.
+However, the Eagles continued downhill and culminated in them 'winning' the 2010 wooden spoon, the first in the club's history, having won for the season four games for matches.

 By most accounts, the Eagles' tumble to the bottom of the ladder was in part because club management undertook a root-and-branch housecleaning in the wake of the Cousins affair.
 There had been rumours of a drug culture surrounding the club as early as 2005, and management reportedly shied away from certain players to avoid a repeat.
 Then-chairman Andrew Barnaba said that he would rather have "a very strong club" than a winner.
 Despite this, after the 2010 debacle, Worsfold's tenure as coach was thought to be on the nose.